gabriel-desmarchelier/plasma/README.md

 # Introduction

-Easily create a state machine diagram from your SNL program.
-Based on the Mermaid diagramming tool.
+Welcome to PLASMA !
+PLAin State Machine Acquaintance allows one to easily create a state machine diagram from a SNL program.
+It is based on the Mermaid diagramming tool.

 # Usage

 The script generates Mermaid-based Markdown file.
 This file needs to be rendered with tools that manage Mermaid diagrams.
 Pandoc / quarto : to do

+PLASMA is based on regex, so some cases may not be managed.
+Feel free to contribute.

 Usage: ./script.py path/to/your_file.st path/to/output_diagram.md